 Of course it didn’t hurt that Boonville jumped out to a 13-1 lead in the first quarter.
 However after taking a 22-5 advantage into the second quarter, the Pirates picked up where they left off by outscoring the Pintos again by a margin of 13-6 to lead at the half by a score of 35-11.

 Needless to say the second half was a carbon copy of the first-two quarters as Boonville held a 37-33 advantage to win the game by 26.

 As for the scoring in the game, senior Damario Walker led four players in double figures for Boonville with 18 points.
 He also had six assists, five steals and two rebounds.

 Jay Barnhart finished the game with a double-double with 14 points and 12 rebounds along with three assists and two steals.

 Tyler Peterson also had 14 points, five rebounds, two assists and two steals in the game while Tavious Brazil added 11 points, four rebounds and one steal, Gus Kemp with nine points, four rebounds and one steal, JT Washington with two points and one assist, Jashon Hockaday also with two points and Bryce Fuemmeler with one point.

-California, Conner George tossed in 16 points.
+Page 2 of 2 - California, Conner George tossed in 16 points.

 While everything pretty much went Boonville’s way in this season, the one aspect they will have to work on before the next game is free-throw line.
 While California finished the game shooting 64 percent from the line, Boonville made only 5 of 12 shots for 42 percent.